claudioc/jingo/README.md

 If you use the _alone_ method, you can have _only one user_ accessing the wiki (thus the name).

-The _Google Login_ doesn't need any configuration option: just enable it in the config file (it's enabled by default), but assure yourself that the `server.hostname` and `server.port` point to something that Google can reach (localhost:6067 is fine).
+The _Google Login_ doesn't need any configuration option: just enable it in the config file (it's enabled by default), but assure yourself that the `baseUrl` configuration variable  points to something that Google can reach ("http://localhost:6067" is fine but you could have Jingo proxied via another web server which listens on the :80, for example).

 The _alone_ method uses a `username`, a `passwordHash` and optionally an `email`.
 The password is hashed using a _non salted_ SHA-1 algorithm, which makes this method not the safest in the world but at least you don't have